The Processor

 03 / How Services Get Built

-What you actually own — and why it changes the conversation
+What you actually own

-One Markdown file generates the running system.
+One plain-language definition becomes the running system.

-01 · Specification Process Markdown
+01 · Definition Process definition

-02 · Generation Claude Code
+02 · Generation The Processor builds it

 03 · Runtime Service in the Processor